Oophorectomy and salpingectomy

 Your gynaecologist may recommend a salpingectomy for a range of reasons, including an ectopic pregnancy.
 They may also suggest the procedure to reduce your risk of ovarian cancer.

 The two procedures can be done at the same time.
-This is called a salpingectomy-oophorectomy.
+This is called salpingo-oophorectomy.

-An oophorectomy and salpingectomy usually take between 30-90 minutes.
+An oophorectomy and salpingectomy usually take between 30 to 90 minutes.

-During the operation, you will be under a general or local anaesthetic.
+During the operation, you will be under general anaesthetic.
 The procedures can be carried out in two ways:

-- Abdominal (or laparotomy) – your gynaecologist will make a vertical or horizontal incision in your abdomen and remove the fallopian tubes and ovaries through it.
+• Open laparotomy – your gynaecologist will make a vertical or horizontal cut (incision) in your lower belly and remove the fallopian tubes and ovaries through it.
+This is usually the approach if there is a large ovarian cyst, or if you have ovarian cancer and other organs may also need to be removed.

-If you have had abdominal surgery, it might take up to a month before you can return to your normal activities.
+If the surgery was done as an open laparotomy, most patients will spend up to two nights in hospital.
+It might take up to a month before you can return to normal activities.

 You may experience some minor bleeding and bruising around the incision(s).

 Your gynaecologist or specialist nurse will discuss with you how you can prepare.
-You may be advised to stop eating and drinking for a few hours before the procedure, if you are having a general anaesthetic.
+If you are having a general anaestheticyou will be advised to stop eating and drinking for a few hours before the procedure.

 Contact us today